python-australia/paeps/paep-1-purpose/README.md

 directly in the poll definition.
 If more background is required than can be reasonably included in the poll question, it indicates that using the full PAEP process may be more appropriate.

-If an alternative communications platform is set up, this section may be amended via the PAEP process to switch the approval polls to that platform.
+If an alternative communications platform is set up, the approval polls may be switched to that platform using the mechanisms described in this PAEP.

 ### Approval by delegation